jmacadie/aoc-rs/README.md

 * [2022](2022)

-In addition to the days themselves, this top-level folder contains a command line runner application that will time profile the days in a selected year
+In addition to the days themselves, this top-level folder contains a command line runner application that will time profile the days in a selected year.

 I also have a sub-application that will look for any missing input files and download them automatically.
-For more info, see [here](inputs)
+For more info, see [here](inputs).

 Finally, I have a [template folder](template) with a template of a day for quickly getting another day added.
-There's not much of interest in here
+There's not much of interest in here.

 ## How to run